hack-and-slash/awesome-tabletop-rpg/README.md

 #### Map Making
 * [MapTool](http://www.rptools.net/toolbox/maptool/) - An open-source tool that includes a wide range of resources for creating detailed maps.
 Its primary role is to work as a Virtual Table Top that replaces pen, paper, battle mats, and dice.
+* [Fantasy-Map-Generator](https://azgaar.github.io/Fantasy-Map-Generator/) - An open-source tool which procedurally generates fantasy maps.
+You may use auto-generated maps as they are, edit them or even create a map from scratch.

 #### Remote play
 Tools to host a session remotely